MapTestGame/MapCode/1.0/Specification.md

 -----------------
 A static dictionary comprises a length (in number of entries), followed by a type number (as defined above), followed by <length> entries.

-A static dictionary entry comprises a string, followed by a <type>.
+A static dictionary entry comprises a string (the key), followed by a <type>.

 Example of empty static dictionary: